 Follow These Tips for Success

-What will best prepare you for a career as a surgical technologist?
+What could help prepare you for a potential career as a surgical technologist?

-Here are 10 tips that can help you make all the right moves, from making sure you attend an accredited school, and the possibility of online programs, to moving up the career ladder after you’ve landed that first job:
+Here are 10 tips that may help you make your decision, from ensuring you attend an accredited school, and the possibility of online programs, to potentially earning your way up the career ladder after you’ve landed that first job:

 - Check Your Prerequisites:

 Surgical technologist training programs require that applicants have at least a high school diploma or GED.
 Applicants with a solid background of high school math and science classes, along with strong writing and communication skills, may be the most prepared for this line of study.

 To be eligible for the national certification exam offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), you must graduate from a program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

 The Foundation for Surgical Technology awards need-based and academic merit scholarships specifically for students who are pursuing a surgical technology career and who are enrolled in a CAAHEP-accredited degree program.

 Although much of a surgical technologist’s job is learned through hands-on experience, the fundamental medical knowledge about anatomy, physiology, medical terminology, pharmacology, and surgical procedures comes primarily from academic study.